ADGEfficiency/adgefficiency.github.io/_posts/2018-10-07-defaultdict.md

 stats['other_variable'].append(other_var)
 ```

 Having a dictionary full of lists is not particularly useful.
-But once our `defaultdict` is full of data, we can eaisly turn it into a pandas dataframe using the `from_dict` method.
+But once our `defaultdict` is full of data, we can easily turn it into a pandas `DataFrame` using the `from_dict` method.

 We need to make sure that all of the values in our `stats` dictionary are lists of the same length.
 This will be the case if we added one value for each variable at each step.